-mFUND: an initiative to support the development of data-based solutions for mobility The mFUND (das Startkaptial für Mobilität 4.0), a research initiative of the Federal Ministry of Transport and Digital Infrastructure, has been funding research and development projects relating to digital data-based applications for Mobility 4.0 since 2016.
+mFUND: an Initiative to support the Development of Data-Based Solutions for Mobility The mFUND (das Startkapital für Mobilität 4.0), a research initiative of the Federal Ministry of Transport and Digital Infrastructure, has been funding research and development projects relating to digital data-based applications for Mobility 4.0 since 2016.
 Besides the financial support, the mFUND supports networks of political actors, researchers and businesses, as well as access to the mCLOUD data portal.
-Future of the countryside: Digitalisation Opportunities for rural areas The Federal Ministry of Food and Agriculture established the programme Smart Countryside Project (Land.Digital: Chancen der Digitalisierung für ländliche Räume) to support innovative technological projects in rural areas.
+Future of the Countryside: Digitalisation Opportunities for Rural Areas The Federal Ministry of Food and Agriculture established the programme Smart Countryside Project (Land.Digital: Chancen der Digitalisierung für ländliche Räume) to support innovative technological projects in rural areas.
 The project follows the overall objective to use information and communication technologies to overcome challenges in rural areas.
-3.5 Emerging technologies AI Strategy (Strategie Künstliche Intelligenz der Bundesregierung) This Artificial Intelligence (AI) Strategy (Strategie Künstliche Intelligenz der Bundesregierung), adopted in November 2018, was put forward by the Federal Ministry for Education and Research, the Federal Ministry of Economic Affairs and Energy and the Federal Ministry of Labour and Social Affairs.
+3.5 Emerging Technologies AI Strategy (Strategie Künstliche Intelligenz der Bundesregierung) This AI Strategy (Strategie Künstliche Intelligenz der Bundesregierung), adopted in November 2018, was put forward by the Federal Ministry for Education and Research, the Federal Ministry of Economic Affairs and Energy and the Federal Ministry of Labour and Social Affairs.
 With this AI strategy, the federal government established the framework for the holistic development and application of AI in Germany.
-3.6 Interoperability No political communication has been adopted in this field to date.